Grand County Learning By Doing - managing aquatic resources in Colorado

 Our success is measured by our projects.

-Grand County Learning By Doing's Cooperative Effort relies on the Grand County Stream Management Plan (GCSMP) as a guide for project selection and as a source of comprehensive data on stream health in Grand County.
+Grand County Learning By Doing's Cooperative Effort relies on the Grand County Stream Management Plan (GCSMP) a guide for project selection and as a source of comprehensive data on stream health in Grand County.
 The GCSMP identifies and ranks opportunities for stream restoration and provides recommendations on monitoring sites and parameters based on years of data collection and analysis in the field.
 The Learning By Doing Committee selects projects based on recommendations from the GCSMP, available resources, involvement of affected landowners and other considerations.
 Download our guidelines for public/private partnerships here.

 Current LBD Projects